villesalmela/CodeQA/README.md

 Contains references to both user and function, and of course the rating.

 ## Security Considerations
-Weaknesses and related mitigations are [listed on wiki](../../wiki/Security)
+During the application design process, most relevant common weaknesses were identified.
+They, and related mitigations are [listed on wiki](../../wiki/Security)

 ## Testing
 Application is packaged into docker container using Github Action, and uploaded to AWS ECR by the pipeline.